 Sr. Reviewer: Associate Vice President for Enrollment Management and Marketing

-- This PPS outlines policies and procedures related to the uniform class scheduling system and the use of the university’s classrooms and teaching theaters (Alkek Library, Centennial Hall (CENT), and LBJ Student Center).
+This document outlines policies and procedures related to the uniform class scheduling system and the use of the university’s classrooms and teaching theaters (Alkek Library, Centennial Hall (CENT), and LBJ Student Center).

 Chair – associate vice president for Enrollment Management and Marketing;